saf-dmitry/mdviewer/README.md

 First, you must specify a Markdown processor in the `processor_path` field of the configuration file.
 Enter a full path to an executable or script which can return HTML or SVG output on STDOUT and it will be used for Preview and Save operations.
 Examples of cross-plattform Markdown processors include [pandoc][pandoc], [PHP Markdown Extra][php-markdown-extra], or [MultiMarkdown][multimarkdown].

 If the specified processor needs additional arguments besides the file name, specify them in the `processor_args` field, separating each argument with a space, just like you would on the command line.
 If your process is more complicated than a single command, create a self-contained script, make it executable and point the Markdown processor setting to it.
-In your scripts you can use the MDviewer-specific environment variables as described in the [Environment Variables](#environment-variables) section.
+In your scripts you can use the MDviewer-specific environment variables as described in the [Evaluating Environment Variables](#evaluating-environment-variables) section.

 Configuration file entry example: